martonmiklos/qt_zoomable_chart_widget/README.md

 #### Legend show/hide
 You can show/hide series by clicking on the Legend markers.
 Inspired by the [Legend markers Qt example)](https://doc.qt.io/qt-5/qtcharts-legendmarkers-example.html)

+Protip: by pressing the Shift you can show/hide multiple series by a single click

 #### Legend hover highlight
 When hovering the mouse over the legend markers the respective series line width will be doubled:
 ![Legend hover](https://raw.githubusercontent.com/martonmiklos/qt_zoomable_chart_widget/master/screenshots/hover.png "Legend hover")